ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 false_positive_rate <- sum(pvals < .05)/length(pvals)*100
 ```

-## Next time
+## Conclusion

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">One rule of thumb for maximizing <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> performance is that the way you&#39;d do something once is rarely the best way to do it 1000X</p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/915987148515377152?ref_src=twsrc%5Etfw">October 5, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+At RStudio::Conf 2017, Hadley Wickham [discussed](https://robinsones.github.io/RStudio-Conference-Tips-and-Tricks/) how the bottleneck in writing code is usually thinking speed, not computational speed.
+Therefore, he advised that you shouldn't prematurely worry about optimizing for performance but rather about making sure your code is clear.
+In this case, though, the point was to run the same code hundreds of times, so I needed to start worrying about performance.
+Through the process, I learned a lot about how R works "under the hood" and how to conceptualize problems a different way.

-As promised in [my last post](https://robinsones.github.io/Managing-Business-Challenges-in-Data-Science/), I'll be returning soon to the topic of A/B Testing, sharing what I've learned from reading papers.
+Next time, I'll be returning soon to the topic of A/B Testing, sharing what I've learned from reading industry papers.